How to Pray

 God promises that when we turn to Him in prayer, He will give us answers and guidance.

-“Ask, and it shall be give you; seek, and ye shall find; knock, and it shall be opened unto you.” —Matthew 7:7
+“Ask, and it shall be given you; seek, and ye shall find; knock, and it shall be opened unto you.” —Matthew 7:7

 God communicates with us through the Holy Spirit in the form of good thoughts and ideas or peaceful, comforting feelings.
 When we feel those things, it means God is encouraging us, showing us truth, and giving us direction.